 When you start to research Summit County elopement locations, you’ll find a lot of gulches.
 So, what’s in a gulch?
 These are essentially deep valleys that end in a wall of mountains.
 They make great places for elopement ceremonies.
 Often you will find mining cabins and other historic buildings.
 Some gulch locations are just steps from the parking area, some are accessible with 4WD, others require hiking.
 Definitely consider eloping in a gulch if you want those mountain peak views without the high winds of a peak or pass.
 The more hiking you do, the more privacy you can expect!

-Other Places you can Reserve for your Elopement
+Places you can Reserve for your Colorado Elopement

 Aside from Sapphire point, if you’re having a group of more than 10 guests or desire a private spot, there are some amazing options!
 The Dillon Marina Pavilion is a simple shelter on the north shore of the lake.
 The Lodge at Breck is a hotel with a deck that often hosts elopements and weddings.
 And there’s even an ice room inside the Dillon Ice Castles that would make a very unique spot for an elopement in the winter.
 Horse drawn wagons in Keystone, an observation deck on the way to Vail and Yoko’s Hut at Copper Mountain round out my list of great reserve-able elopement places.
 There are also a dozen campgrounds and ski resorts with great views!
 Other than these spots – MOST places in summit county don’t require any sort of permit to elope here!

 As you can see, there are dozens and dozens of great places to elope in Summit County.
 It’s one of my very favorite places in Colorado.
 You can take a ski lift up Keystone or Breckenridge or Vail in summer.
 Camp out under the stars or hike as far as you want.
 Go windsurfing, horseback riding, snowmobiling, sledding and even dogsledding!
-If you want to find out where all these spots are, please download the interactive map here!
-You can click on each spot and see photos, zoom in and out and explore!
+If you want to find out more about all these spots and make me your Summit County elopement photographer, just shoot me a message!